Horst Kwech: Career in Racing

 Following his move to America in 1961, Kwech joined Knauz Continental Motors of Lake Forest, Illinois in 1963 as a lead mechanic and later that year won the SCCA Central Division Championship in an AUSCA Mark II in what was his first year in US Racing.
 The AUSCA Mark II was an innovative tube frame sports car of Kwech’s design that competed with the Lotus 23.
 In 1965 Kwech won the SCCA Central Division Championship in an Alfa Romeo Giulia Ti Super.

 Kwech’s racing success in 1965 came to the attention of Alfa Romeo’s head of USA racing, and Knauz Motors was offered a chance to purchase an Autodelta-prepared GTA to campaign in the newly established SCCA Trans-Am Series, with Kwech as the lead driver.
 In 1966 the privateer team of Horst Kwech and Gaston Andrey was the most successful in Trans-Am, accumulating 39 of the 57 manufacturers' points for Alfa Romeo and clinching Alfa’s Under 2 Liter Trans-Am Manufacturers' Championship.

 Horst Kwech and Gaston Andrey also scored more points than any other drivers, and in 1980 were retroactively named drivers championship co-champions.
 Horst used the same GTA to qualify for the 1966 SCCA American Road Racing Championship runoffs at Riverside.
 He went on to win the first ARRC B-Sedan National Championship in a famous race with 25 lead changes, against the Lotus Cortina of another young Aussie (but Canadian born) Allan Moffat, and was presented with the SCCA President's Cup for his outstanding drive.

 Horst Kwech and Allan Moffat were not the only Australians who appeared in the early years of the Trans-Am series.
-They were joined by the likes of Frank Gardner, Harry Firth and Jim McKeown.
+They were joined by Frank Gardner, Harry Firth and Jim McKeown.
 The latter pair co-driving with Moffat on various occasions.